Morred/github-search/README.md

 Currently supported issue search qualifiers are:

-**type**
-With this qualifier you can restrict the search to issues or pull request only.
-*Values: pr, issue*
+**assignee**
+Finds issues or pull requests that are assigned to a certain user.
+**author**
+Finds issues or pull requests created by a certain user.
+**closed**
+Filters issues or pull requests based on the date when they were closed.
+*Values: e.g. >2014-12-25, <=2015-01-17, 2019-02-03*
+**commenter**
+Finds issues or pull requests that a certain user commented on.
+**comments**
+Filters issues or pull requests based on the quantity of comments.
+*Values: e.g. >500, 50..100*
+**created**
+Filters issues or pull requests based on date of creation.
+*Values: e.g. >2014-12-25, <=2015-01-17, 2019-02-03*
 **in**
 Qualifies which fields are searched.
 With this qualifier you can restrict the search to just the title, body, comments, or any combination of these.
 *Values: title, body, comment*
-**author**
-Finds issues or pull requests created by a certain user.
-**assignee**
-Finds issues or pull requests that are assigned to a certain user.
-**mentions**
-Finds issues or pull requests that mention a certain user.
-**commenter**
-Finds issues or pull requests that a certain user commented on.
 **involves**
 Finds issues or pull requests that were either created by a certain user, assigned to that user, mention that user, or were commented on by that user.
-**team**
-For organizations you’re a member of, finds issues or pull requests that @mention a team within the organization.
-**state**
-Filter issues or pull requests based on whether they’re open or closed.
+**is**
+Searches for items within repositories that match a certain state, such as open, closed, or merged.
-*Values: open, closed*
+*Values: open, closed, unmerged, merged, pr, issue* **labels**
-**labels**
 Filters issues or pull requests based on their labels.
-**no**
-Filters items missing certain metadata, such as label, milestone, or assignee.
-*Values: label, milestone, assignee*
 **language**
 Searches for issues or pull requests within repositories that match a certain language.
-**is**
-Searches for items within repositories that match a certain state, such as open, closed, or merged.
-*Values: open, closed, unmerged, merged, pr, issue*
-**created** or **updated**
+**mentions**
-Filters issues or pull requests based on date of creation, or when they were last updated.
+Finds issues or pull requests that mention a certain user.
-*Values: e.g. >2014-12-25, <=2015-01-17, 2019-02-03*
 **merged**
 Filters pull requests based on the date when they were merged.
 *Values: e.g. >2014-12-25, <=2015-01-17, 2019-02-03*
-**closed**
+**no**
+Filters items missing certain metadata, such as label, milestone, or assignee.
+*Values: label, milestone, assignee*
+**repo**
+Limits searches to a specific repository.
+**state**
+Filter issues or pull requests based on whether they’re open or closed.
+*Values: open, closed*
+**team**
+For organizations you’re a member of, finds issues or pull requests that @mention a team within the organization.
+**type**
+With this qualifier you can restrict the search to issues or pull request only.
+*Values: pr, issue*
+**updated**
-Filters issues or pull requests based on the date when they were closed.
+Filters issues or pull requests based on when they were last updated.
 *Values: e.g. >2014-12-25, <=2015-01-17, 2019-02-03*
-**comments**
-Filters issues or pull requests based on the quantity of comments.
-*Values: e.g. >500, 50..100*
-**user** or **repo**
+**user**
-Limits searches to a specific user or repository.
+Limits searches to a specific user.

 ## Installation